rapsli/rmse-vat-results/readme.txt

 you have to set up your username and password for the access on the settings page.
 Once done the teams of the club will be read out and block quotes will be available for

-- Team information
-- Rankings per team
+- Rankings per team (editor-table)
-- Team schedule / past results
+- Team schedule / past results (calendar)
-- Next game highlighting
-- Last result highlighting
-- Club Next / Last Games
+- Club Next / Last Games (list-view)
+- Highlighting Next game / Last Result (format-status)

 == Installation ==